ztachip/ztachip/Documentation/tensor_programmer_guide.md

 Now, indexes of the last 2 dimensions of DDR tensor are no longer used for dimension boundary check.
 Read/Write access to out-of-bound index are carried out as if the index is valid.

-This capability is commonly used to transfer tensors that are partially overlaped.
+This capability is commonly used to transfer tensors that are partially overlapped.

 ### Tensor transfer with overlapped dimension

 Tensor can be defined to have 2 overlapped dimension definitions.

-This is useful in-order to add additional boundary checks on the tensor read/write access.
+This is useful in order to add additional boundary checks on the tensor read/write access.

-#### Tensor transfer with overlapped dimension - Usecase 1
+#### Tensor transfer with overlapped dimension - Use case 1

 ```
 DDR(p,1000(100,200))[:][:]